Eschatologue/CM_wiki/docs/character-creation/feat/feat-starting.md

 - **Water boy**

-    You can purify twice as much water during a short or long rest.
+    You can purify twice as much water during a Short Rest or Long Rest.

 - **Mixologist**